 We have been encouraged to learn that many in the Middlebury community are already fully vaccinated or have begun the process.
 As of May 13, 51 percent of Vermonters age 16 and older are fully vaccinated, and 69.9 percent have received at least one dose, according to the Vermont Department of Health.
 In Addison County, 77.8 percent of those eligible—the highest percentage among Vermont counties—have begun the vaccination process.

 Employees Working Remotely

 Each member of the Senior Leadership Group is responsible for developing a return-to-campus plan for employees in their areas and will provide additional information once it becomes available.
-We are reviewing lessons learned from the past year and applying them in our plans for the fall and beyond.
-It is our expectation that staff who currently work remotely will continue to do so through the completion of summer programs and that most will return to on-campus work by mid-August.
+We are reviewing lessons learned from the past year and are applying them in our plans for the fall and beyond.
+It is our expectation that staff who currently work remotely will continue to do so through the completion of summer programs and that many will return to on-campus work by mid-August.
 As we move to in-person instruction in the fall, we will strive to strike a balance that realizes the benefits of flexible work arrangements without sacrificing the high quality of services that we deliver to our students and employees.

 Opportunities for Vaccination